hjohannsen/mysql-to-postgres-migration-with-pgloader/README.md

 The `cfg.load` configuration sets the sequence to the value specified in `ACROLINX_MYSQL_PG__MAX_SEQ` after importing the data.

 But what value should be entered in the first place?
-To find the maximum PK in the source database, we added a procedure: `src/mysql/max-id-procedure.txt`:
+To find the maximum PK in the source database, we added a procedure [max-id-procedure.txt][src-max-id-procedure]:
 * Connect to the source database with the [mysql][mysql-dev-docs-getting-started] client.
 * `source src/mysql/max-id-procedure.txt`
 * `CALL acrolinxMaxId(@max_id_in_database);`